-Following your orientation you will then get to meet with the current volunteers and the rest of our expat staff.
+Following your orientation you will then get to meet with the current volunteers and the rest of our staff.

-At the start of each day our Coordinators will tell you about the day's plans and activities so you know what to expect for the day ahead.
+Our Coordinators will tell you about the day's plans and activities as they develop so you know what to expect for the day ahead.
 Although some days you can only expect the unexpected!